mattmcdermott/mattmcdermott.github.io/_pages/about.md

 synthesis and is funded through the Department of Energy's [GENESIS Energy Frontier Research Center (EFRC)](https://www.stonybrook.edu/genesis/).

-I absolutely love to play music!
 You can catch me playing drums in a Berkeley-based indie rock band called [Casachanclas](https://casachanclas.bandcamp.com/).
-My second favorite hobby is hiking; I recently completed all 211+ miles of the John Muir Trail in 2022 (see future blog post for more!).
+I also love to hike; I recently completed all 211+ miles of the John Muir Trail in 2022 (see future blog post for more!).

-Feel free to reach out via email if you'd like to chat about my research, or to get in touch about any of my other interests!
+Feel free to reach out via email or LinkedIn if you'd like to chat!